oxfordroadmapping/country-profiles-clean-up-zh_hant/central-asia/turkmenistan.md

 ## 通訊

 ### 電話—固定線路
-- `total subscriptions`: 802,000 (2021 est.)
+- `總訂閱數`: 802,000 (2021 est.)
-- `subscriptions per 100 inhabitants`: 13 (2021 est.)
+- `每100名居民訂閱數`: 13 (2021 est.)

 ### 電話—移動電話
-- `total subscriptions`: 6.255 million (2021 est.)
+- `總訂閱數`: 6.255 million (2021 est.)
-- `subscriptions per 100 inhabitants`: 99 (2021 est.)
+- `每100名居民訂閱數`: 99 (2021 est.)

 ### 電信系統
-- `general assessment`: the nation of Turkmenistan, which rivals only North Korea for its isolationism, continues to keep its telecom sector along with the broader populace under tight control; the country inched up just one point off the bottom of the world rankings for press and internet freedom in the most recent report from Reporters Without Borders; most social networks in the country are blocked, although locals do have access to the government-developed platform released in 2019; all internet users, however, need to identify themselves before logging on, and strict censorship over what can be viewed is in force; the end result is that Turkmenistan has one of the lowest usage rates for internet access in the world (2024)
+- `總體評估`: the nation of Turkmenistan, which rivals only North Korea for its isolationism, continues to keep its telecom sector along with the broader populace under tight control; the country inched up just one point off the bottom of the world rankings for press and internet freedom in the most recent report from Reporters Without Borders; most social networks in the country are blocked, although locals do have access to the government-developed platform released in 2019; all internet users, however, need to identify themselves before logging on, and strict censorship over what can be viewed is in force; the end result is that Turkmenistan has one of the lowest usage rates for internet access in the world (2024)
-- `domestic`: fixed-line is 13 per 100 and mobile-cellular teledensity is 99 per 100 persons (2022)
+- `國內`: fixed-line is 13 per 100 and mobile-cellular teledensity is 99 per 100 persons (2022)
-- `international`: country code - 993; linked by fiber-optic cable and microwave radio relay to other CIS republics and to other countries by leased connections to the Moscow international gateway switch; an exchange in Ashgabat switches international traffic through Turkey via Intelsat; satellite earth stations - 1 Orbita and 1 Intelsat (2018)
+- `國際的`: country code - 993; linked by fiber-optic cable and microwave radio relay to other CIS republics and to other countries by leased connections to the Moscow international gateway switch; an exchange in Ashgabat switches international traffic through Turkey via Intelsat; satellite earth stations - 1 Orbita and 1 Intelsat (2018)

 ### 廣播媒體
 broadcast media is government controlled and censored; 7 state-owned TV and 4 state-owned radio networks; satellite dishes and programming provide an alternative to the state-run media; officials sometimes limit access to satellite TV by removing satellite dishes